jimbet/vmware_uefi/README.md

 6. You have to get your BitLocker recovery codes (if you set BitLocker to on) <-- optional

 Enjoy!!!

-_P/S: I do need your feedback after you have using this ROM._
+_P/S: I do need your feedback after you have used this modded ROM_